-This section describes how to shoot photographs and movies in and movies in and movies, automatic "point-and-shoot" modes in which the majority of settings are controlled by the camera in response to shooting conditions.
+This section describes how to shoot photographs and movies in and the modes, automatic "point-and-shoot" modes in which the majority of settings are controlled by the camera in response to shooting conditions.

 Before proceeding, turn the camera on and rotate the mode dial to or (f) (the only difference between the two is that the flash will not fire in (f) mode).